Do you want to send a series of automated drip notifications to your subscribers?

 Now that you’ve added subscribers to your Constant Contact list, the next step is to create an automated drip campaign.

-To do that, head over to the ‘Campaigns’ tab and then click the ‘Create’ button.
+To do that, head over to the ‘Marketing campaigns’ tab and then click the ‘Create’ button.

 Next, Constant Contact will show you multiple options for creating a campaign.